Republican, banker and collector

 Henri Cernuschi (1821-1896), Italian patriot, was one of the three “heroes” who in 1848 liberated Milan from Austrian occupation, and was elected as a parliamentary representative of the ephemeral Roman Republic (1848-49).
-On its fall, he sought refuge in France.
-His first years in Paris proved difficult, but little by little he built his reputation as an economist, and published Mécanique de l'échange (1865).
+At its fall, he sought refuge in France.
+His first years in Paris proved difficult, but he little by little built his reputation as an economist, and published Mécanique de l'échange (1865).
 His consulting services to investors and shares in various businesses earned him a fortune estimated in the late Second Empire at two million gold francs.

 A committed republican

 In order to defend republican ideas he acquired the newspaper Le Siècle, and opposed the Empire referendum in 1869.
 Exiled in Switzerland, he there learnt of the collapse of the Empire from Léon Gambetta, and returned immediately to Paris to be present at the proclamation of the Third Republic at the City Hall on 4th September 1870.
 Shortly afterwards, the minister Emmanuel Arago (1812-1896) presented him with his certificate of French naturalization.

 Cernuschi was profoundly shocked by the dramatic events of the Commune of Paris, and embarked on a world tour from September 1871 to January 1873, in the company of a young art critic, Théodore Duret (1838-1927).
 During the course of his travels in Japan and China, he acquired around 5,000 works of art, which would later form the core of his collection.
 On his return to Paris, this collection, exceptional for its time, particularly the bronzes, was exhibited at the Exposition Orientaliste (August 1873-January 1874) at the Palais de l’Industrie.